 - Have you ever wondered how NASA visualizations like the one on the right are created?
 If you have the time, watch this SciFri video Creating Earth

-- Read the other articles on Phytoplankton and ocean research in the NASA Earth Observatory features collection.
-You can access these articles at here
+- Read the other articles on Phytoplankton and Ocean Research in the NASA Earth Observatory features collection.
+You can access these articles here

 - Grow your own phytoplankton and use it to design an experiment on variables that affect phytoplankton growth.
 Here is one of several videos that tells you How to grow phytoplankton.

 - Carry out a case study on predicting the Spring Phytoplankton Bloom in the Gulf of Maine.
 When is Dinner Served?
 Predicting the Spring Phytoplankton Bloom in the Gulf of Maine